raspberrypilearning/flatgame/en/step_2.md

 This is your chance to make something fun or imaginative and share what Code Club means to you.

 First decide what your flatgame is about.
-Chose one of these ideas or ask your club leader if they have some suggestions.
+Chose one of these ideas or ask your club leader if they have some suggestions:

 --- task ---
 Your favorite thing to do at code club